The Amazing Adventure of Ernest Bliss (July 28, 1936)

 I enjoyed greatly the job of sitting with young families and showing them that they needed financial security, and pointing them to one of the finest insurance companies in the world . . . .
 That part was fun and rewarding.
 The part I couldn’t do was the Monday Night Phone Ordeal.
 To set up appointments for the week, I would shut myself in an empty room of my house and start dialing numbers . . . .
 “Hello, my name is Berkey, Jim Berkey, and I would like to tell you about an amazing new plan to save incredible amounts of money for your retirement” . . . . click . . . . . dial the next phone number . . . .
 “Hello, my name is Berkey, Jim Berkey, and I would like to tell you about an amazing new plan to save incredible amounts of money for your retirement.” . . . click. . .

 By the end of the evening I felt worse than I have ever felt before or after.
-I was, and am, not good at accepting incredibly large amounts of rejection to find the very few receptive people.
-After a year of that torture, decided to go another direction . . .
-I had found one more career that would not answer my restless spirit.
+I was, and am, not good at accepting incredibly large amounts of rejection.
+After a year of that torture, I decided to go another direction, having found one more career that was not the answer for my restless spirit.
+I moved to Cleveland, Ohio and began sand-blasting and painting steel bridges with a group of fearless Greek men.

 In this adventure wealthy Ernest Bliss of London tries to sell cooking stoves door-to-door in 1936 London, with much rejection.
 Why is one of England’s wealthiest men trying to sell stoves door-to-door?
 Doctor’s Orders. . . .
 Ernest Bliss could not spend all the money he had inherited if he tried, but he had a restlessness in his spirit that all his money could not fix.
 When he went to a doctor who specialized in wealthy patients he was told bluntly that his physical health was perfect, and that the disease that was harming him was called ‘Too Much Money.’